-Linked to the Least Performing of the Nasdaq-100[®] Technology Sector Index, the Russell 2000[®] Index and the Technology Select Sector SPDR[®] Fund
+Linked to the Least Performing of the Nasdaq-100® Technology Sector Index, the Russell 2000® Index and the Technology Select Sector SPDR® Fund

-- The Contingent Income Issuer Callable Yield Notes Linked to the Least Performing of the Nasdaq-100[®] Technology Sector Index, the Russell 2000[®] Index and the Technology Select Sector SPDR® Fund, due March 11, 2027 (the "Notes") are expected to price on March 8, 2024 and expected to issue on March 13, 2024. - Approximate 3 year term if not called prior to maturity. - Payments on the Notes will depend on the individual performance of the Nasdaq-100[®] Technology Sector Index, the Russell 2000[®] Index and the Technology Select Sector SPDR[®] Fund (each an "Underlying"). - Contingent coupon rate of 11.75% per annum (0.9792% per month) payable monthly if the Observation Value of each Underlying on the applicable Observation Date is greater than or equal to 75.00% of its Starting Value, assuming the Notes have not been called. - Beginning on September 12, 2024, callable monthly at our option for an amount equal to the principal amount plus the relevant Contingent Coupon Payment, if otherwise payable. - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 35% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk; otherwise, at maturity, you will receive the principal amount.
-At maturity you will also receive a final Contingent Coupon Payment if the Observation Value of each Underlying on the final Observation Date is greater than or equal to 75.00% of its Starting Value. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711B4L7.
+- The Contingent Income (with Memory Feature) Issuer Callable Yield Notes Linked to the Least Performing of the Nasdaq-100® Technology Sector Index, the Russell 2000® Index and the Technology Select Sector SPDR® Fund, due April 13, 2027 (the "Notes") are expected to price on April 9, 2024 and expected to issue on April 11, 2024. - · Approximate 3 year term if not called prior to maturity. - Payments on the Notes will depend on the individual performance of the Nasdaq-100® Technology Sector Index, the Russell 2000® Index and the Technology Select Sector SPDR® Fund (each an "Underlying"). - Contingent coupons payable quarterly if the Observation Value of each Underlying on the applicable Observation Date is greater than or equal to 75.00% of its Starting Value, assuming the Notes have not been called.
+The coupon per \$1,000.00 in principal amount of Notes payable on the related Contingent Payment Date, if applicable, will equal (i) the product of \$26.25 times the number of Contingent Payment Dates that have occurred up to the relevant Contingent Payment Date (inclusive of the relevant Contingent Payment Date) minus (ii) the sum of all Contingent Coupon Payments previously paid. - Beginning on April 11, 2025, callable quarterly at our option for an amount equal to the principal amount plus the relevant Contingent Coupon Payment, if otherwise payable. - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 35% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk; otherwise, at maturity, you will receive the principal amount.
+At maturity you will also receive a final Contingent Coupon Payment if the Observation Value of each Underlying on the final Observation Date is greater than or equal to 75.00% of its Starting Value. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Starting Values of the Underlyings were determined on April 8, 2024 (the "Strike Date").
+The Starting Value of each Underlying may be higher or lower than its respective closing level on the pricing date. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711BP34.

-The initial estimated value of the Notes as of the pricing date is expected to be between \$938.50 and \$978.50 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is expected to be between \$932.60 and \$972.60 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
 See "Risk Factors" beginning on page PS-11 of this pricing supplement and "Structuring the Notes" on page PS-29 of this pricing supplement for additional information.